How to Make a Kite Card

 3. White string (aprox 40cm length)

-4. Four pieces of thin (approx 0.5cm wide) ribbon approx 10cm length each (colour to match the kite paper)
+4. Four pieces of thin (approx 0.5cm wide) ribbon approx 10cm length each (coloured to match the kite paper)

-6. Small piece of thick brown card approx 3.5cm x 1.5cm
+6. Small piece of thick kraft card approx 3.5cm x 1.5cm

 9. Small sponge